glaiveVII/Computing-OpenCL/README.md

    The main interesting aspect is that we had to optimize our code in order to be as fast as possible !
 Because the final mark will take into account the speed up strategy and gain as well as the validity of the result !

-  I got an improvment of 25% in time execution.
+  I got an improvment of 25% in time execution thanks to advance technique.